Delegation Gate

 estimatedCost: string; // Forecasted USD cost, e.g., "$0.25"

-Delegation Gate specifically interrupts an orchestrator right before it spawns a new worker:
+Delegation Gate intercepts an orchestrator right before it spawns a new worker.

-Orchestrator View → [Delegation Gate] → Subagent spawnedIt ensures human oversight before compute is multiplied.
+Orchestrator View → [AutomationBiasAlert → Delegation Gate] → Subagent spawnedIt ensures human oversight before compute is multiplied.

 Design rationale

-Approval Gate (v0) is used before an agent takes a specific, discrete action (like charging a credit card or dropping a database table).
+Approval Gate (v0) is used before an agent takes a specific, discrete action.
 Delegation Gate (v1) is used before an agent creates another agent.
-Approving an action is a validation of intent; approving an agent is an authorization of autonomy.
-The UI must reflect this higher-stakes decision.
+Approving an action validates intent; approving an agent authorizes capacity.
+The UI reflects this shift from operational to structural decision-making.

 2. The "Box" Model (Sandboxing)